madisenvo/National-Park-Finder/README.md

 ![header with nav bar](assets/images/map.png)

 * If the user hovers over the map they will find that this map is interactive and clickable.
-* When the user clicks on the map they will be presented with a famous national park from that selected state, they will also be presented with park information and a 5 day forecast for the area.
+* When the user clicks on the map they will be presented with information on that state's most popular national park.

 ![header with nav bar](assets/images/data.png)